 A student may appeal for failure to meet satisfactory academic progress.
 The student must complete the Suspension of Financial Aid Eligibility Appeal form and is responsible for providing sufficient information in the written statement to substantiate the existence of extenuating circumstances.
 Additionally, the student statement must address what steps will be taken to prevent a similar circumstance in the future.
-All suspended students with an overall GPA of less than 2.0 will be required to successfully complete the online Academic Probation Workshop.
-After successful completion students may submit the appeal form to Financial Aid.
 Students are encouraged to join the REBOUND program.
 Further information regarding the REBOUND program can be obtained by contacting the Student Success and Counseling Department.

 The Financial Aid Office will review the appeal.
 The appeal process is final and cannot be appealed further unless the student meets the following criteria: